MythicSyntax/Ring-Cameras-24-7-Live-Stream/README.md

 - You can add a shortcut to toggle the service on and off, just go to "Settings -> Accessibilty -> Ring Play Live Video Continuously" and Enable "Ring Play Live Video Continuously shortcut"

-Have fun and enjoy ツ
+ツ Have fun and enjoy ツ